 Now the image is ready to be imported in Unity.
 Pay attention that this technique requires filtering to be enabled.
 Also since we need only one channel we can ask Unity to convert our RGBA32 image into A8 and save lots of memory.

 The last but not least part of this technique is a shader.
-In my case I needed to use the image with UI, so I took a ‘UI Default’ built-in shader for Unity Archive and used it as a starting point.
+In my case I needed to use the image with UI, so I took a ‘UI Default’ built-in shader from Unity Archive and used it as a starting point.

 At first lets add required properties and corresponding variables: